kunstmusik/csound-live-code/doc/hexadecimal_beats.md

 4. Next, try the two-note 16th note rhythms.
 These would be `a`, `9`, `c`, `6`, `3`, and `5`.

 5. Finally, experiment with the three-note 16th note rhythms (`b`, `d`, `e`) and the all 16th-note rhythm (`f`).

+Additionally, I would highly recommend practicing by:

+1. Notating rhythms you hear in music.

+2. Reproducing 808 patterns found at the [808 Drum Patterns](http://808.pixll.de/) website.
+There are many patterns to choose from and in many different styles.

 ## Hacking 32nd Notes